 With AI catching invoice errors that the human eye would otherwise miss, most companies are switching to more refined forms of freight auditing.
 Standardizing and monitoring data streams will ultimately result in improved visibility across in-house operations, leading to better decision-making and optimization.
 Having a clean database devoid of data redundancy eliminates inconsistencies, and helps companies run operations without worrying about costly invoicing issues.

 The OpenEnvoy edge – Traditional freight audits can happen at various frequencies and at various points in the transaction process.
 OpenEnvoy takes their audit solution above and beyond by doing a full audit of every invoice before it is paid.
-This creates data transparency at a detailed level and creates visibility across all relevant service providers.
+This creates data transparency at a detailed level and creates visibility across all relevant service vendors.
 With OpenEnvoy, duplicate and incorrect billing will never go undiscovered.